grafana/grafana/docs/sources/panels/transformations.md

 ### Merge

-Use this transformation to combine the result from multiple queries into one single result based on the time field.
+Use this transformation to combine the result from multiple queries into one single result.
 This is helpful when using the table panel visualization.
+Values that is mergeable will be combined into the same row.
+They are considered to be mergeable if the shared fields contains the same data.

 In the example below, we are visualizing multiple queries returning table data before applying the transformation.